uploadcare/uploadcare-wordpress/readme.txt

 == Screenshots ==

-1. Uploadcare Widget.
+1. "Add Media" button.
+2. Uploading widget: Choose images from Facebook.
+3. Uploading widget: Choose images from Google Drive.
+4. Uploading widget: Crop image.

 == Usage ==

 1. Begin adding a new post.
-1. Press "Add Media" to insert media with the Uploadcare widget.
+2. Press "Add Media" to insert media with the Uploadcare widget.
-1. Upload an image using the widget.
+3. Upload an image using the widget.
-1. Crop the image if you wish.
+4. Crop the image if you wish.
 Only the cropped area will be inserted.
-1. Press "Done".
+5. Press "Done".
 The image will be inserted into your post.

 == Changelog ==